gtormiston/sitemap-generator/readme.md

 3. `rackup` to run the app
 4. visit `localhost:9292` in the browser to preview the app

+### Testing - TDD
+---

+RSpec (unit tests) / Capybara (feature tests)
+Travis CI

+### Initial Design
+---

+* Strip url
+* Ping url
+* Crawl url pages
+* Crawl url assets
+* Print

+I designed the app with a few key features - to *process the domain* (which would include validation and a status checker), to *crawl the pages* (to verify the number of pages on the site) and then to *crawl the assets for each page*.
+Finally, a *print* function would output the crawled information in the desired format.

+I attempted to write the program with short, clear methods throughout.
+Whilst I broke the functionality into two areas - understanding the domain and crawling the domain respectively - I feel that the Crawl class in particular has grown far too big and could do with a good refactor.

 ### User Stories
 ---